mankah/Capstone/README.md

 ## Repositroy Structure
 ```
 ├── data                                       <- Sourced from an external source
-├── images                                     <- Images that were used in the presentation and notebooks
 ├── Flu_analysis_models                        <- The Notebooks for Seasonal Flu Analysis and Models
     ├── 00_Seasonal_Flu_Analysis.ipynb         <- Analysis of Seasonal Flu Vaccine
     ├── 01_Data_Cleaning_Flu.ipynb             <- Data Cleaning and Prep for Seasonal Flu